QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/hmi/index.md

 Usual steps

 1. Create some categories of users
-2. Ask persons matching your categories where they would go to find XXX in the menus, ... to test your interface.
+2. Ask people matching your categories where they would go to find XXX in the menus, ... to test your interface.
 3. Create **UML**'s diagrams to formalize the interactions between the application and users
 4. Make a static mock-up
 5. Test your mock-up